 Light Your charcoal With Newspaper

 Now comes another budget-friendly method; it may sound old school but most effective to use.
 Most people use newspapers in their daily life, so it is easy to use.

 Before starting, you have to clean up the grill grates and ashes to get a consistent airflow.
 To light up with newspaper, you need to follow these steps mentioned below –

 Step-1: First off, you have to crumple up 5 – 6 pages of newspapers and build a small pile.
 Now you need to put them in the middle of the grill as paper requires less time to light and helps the charcoal catch fire more rapidly.

 Step-2: If you are struggling to create an intense flame, add some kindling (dry sticks) on the top of the paper.

 In case you do not have any dry sticks in your collection, then add more papers.
 Do not worry about the outcome!
 It will also give the same result!

-Step-3: Now add more charcoals on the top of the paper and keep them near the center point.
-Then ignite the charcoals from different places.
+Step-3: Now add more charcoal on the top of the paper and keep them near the center point.
+Then ignite the charcoal from different places.
 You can use hardwood charcoal as it can catch fire rapidly.